Enjoy the numerous night-time activities in Rotorua!

-After you've ticked off your list of daytime activities like rafting the famous Kaituna River, ziplining through an ancient forest canopy, or marvelling at our geothermal landscapes, there's still heaps to do in Rotorua by the light of the moon.
+After you've ticked off your list of daytime activities like rafting the famous Kaituna River or ziplining through an ancient forest canopy, there's still heaps to do in Rotorua by the light of the moon.

 1. Geysers under the stars